 In every job, a set of hard skills is needed.
 Hard skills are defined as specific competencies.
 Having a great personality and rocking at decision-making are great but some job positions require an existing set of hard skills to succeed.
 Please consider that the necessity for particular hard skills also differs from trade to trade.
 Employment in engineering, health care, or construction is definitely more focused on a particular set of hard skills than other trades.

 You found a job opening that sounds exciting but you feel like your application and especially your CV need some editing?
 Then check out the following tips for how and where to include your hard skills.
-With a little help you will be able to properly list your hard skills to make a great first impression on your future employer.
+With a little help, you will be able to properly list your hard skills to make a great first impression on your future employer.

 1. The job requirements.
 Take a look at the job opening and find the necessary requirements section.
 Every job vacancy defines the required skills an applicant needs in order to fill the position.
 So identify skill-related keywords in the job description to know which hard skills to put on the CV.
 This might be a specific academic qualification or degree.
-But could also be a technical competence one acquired for many years.
+But could also be a technical competence acquired over many years.
 Recruiters will search for potential candidates using specific hard skills keywords.
 Here are additional tips on how employers will find you.

 2. Think before writing.
 Avoid copying and pasting your hard skills from your last application to a different company.
 We suggest writing a list of hard skills you found in the skills-related keyword search of the vacancy.
 Stating that you are a trained barista if you are applying for a data analysis role is definitely something you want to avoid.

 3. Focus on your strengths.
 Highlight your hard skills in your work experience details.
 This helps the recruiter or employer to understand how you were able to use your hard skills in your professional life.